 Introduction

-This document specifies the INDENICA variability implementation language (VIL) in terms of a living document, which describes the most current version of the language based on discussions with the partners and experiences made during the project.
+This document specifies the Variability Implementation Language (VIL) in terms of the most current version of the language.

-VIL consists three languages: a build process description language, a template language and a runtime instantiation language, actually an extension of the build process language.
-The focus of the VIL build language is on instantiating a whole product line, while the template language focuses on the instantiation and creation of individual artefacts.
-All VIL languages are based on an explicit and extensible artefact model as well as a tight integration with the INDENICA variability modelling language IVML [3].
+VIL consists of three languages: a build process description language, a template language and a runtime instantiation language, actually an extension of the build process language.
+The focus of VIL is on instantiating a whole product line, while the template language focuses on the instantiation and creation of individual artifacts.
+All VIL languages are based on an explicit and extensible artifact model as well as a tight integration with the Integrated Variability Modelling Language IVML [3].